Actions API

 Create a Comment:

-const comment = await api.actions.post({
+const comment = await api.actions.create({

 type: 'CMNT',